notafishaxolotl/nixos/README.md

 # NixOS Configuration (personal)

 Welcome — this is my personal NixOS configuration.
-It's a first attempt at using Nix and may contain some rough edges, but it works for my setup.
-Use it as a reference, pick what you need, and avoid installing everything (it's easy to get very bloated, i have too many pkgs).
+It's a first attempt at using Nix and it probably contains a few rough edges, but it works for my setup.
+Use this as a reference, pick what you need, and avoid installing everything, it is very easy to get very bloated very quickly (I have too many pkgs).

 ---